FUUUUYUUUU/Crypto_api/README.md

 ***Due to this is a mocking project for the convenience of use, I will not put the ".env" file in the gitignore.

+## Database
+- The database was designed and created with Supabase
+- Some of dummy data was prepared

 ## Get started
 1. Clone this project
 2. Install the dependencies with the command "npm install"